flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 title: Make a Point
 thumb: map.png
 ---
-Make a Point was a very cool system to work on.
-It started with a simple idea: can we create a web form for people to submit praise to their coworkers to HR?
+Make a Point was created with a simple idea: can we create a web form for people to submit praise to their coworkers to the Human Resources department?
-Then we may let them exchange these by gift cards.
+We may want to give gift cards to these employees.

 I thought the idea was great, but a form by itself would not create a level of engagement that we were looking for.